Linda-Ikechukwu/Big-Data-Hadoop-Commands/README.md

-# Big-Data-Hadoop-Commands
+# Big Data Hadoop Commands
 This file contains commonly used commands for some basic scenarios for the big data open source framework and some other software components that run on top of it.

 ## HDFS
 HDFS is the primary storage powerhouse of the hadoop ecosystem.

-***N.B: The hdfs file system is navigated with the default linux command line command, just prefix with a '-' .***
+***N.B: The hdfs file system is navigated with the default linux command line commands, just prefix with a '-' .
+Also run commands without the braces i.e {}***

 1. Upload a local file  to a HDFS directory\
  `hdfs dfs -put {local-source-file-path} {destination-source-file-path} `